Raising an Incident

 You cannot select multiple Tasks to view the raised Incidents.

-Click a raised Incident on the right pane to view the Incident details.
+in the right pane to view the Incidents.

 The Incident Details dialog allows a user to view details, tasks and add/edit comments in an Incident.